-As part of our effort to encourage language study for Watson Institute concentrators, the Watson Institute will provide financial support for off-campus language learning, with priority given to immersive language programs, and with special consideration given to the study of languages not formally offered at Brown.
-This funding will be offered on a competitive basis, with one application period in the fall term and a second application period in the spring term.
+As part of our effort to encourage language study for Watson Institute concentrators, the Watson Institute offers financial support for off-campus language learning, with priority given to immersive language programs, and with special consideration given to the study of languages not formally offered at Brown.
+This funding is offered on a competitive basis, with one application period in the fall term and a second application period in the spring term.

 Will the International and Public Affairs concentration permit me to focus my studies on a particular country or region, including the United States?

 Certainly.
 Particularly through the electives in the concentration’s tracks of specialization, students may focus their studies on a particular region or country.
 Alternatively, students may focus their studies on themes or issues that cut across geographies.
 One of the benefits of the International and Public Affairs concentration is the flexibility it offers students to pursue the topics of greatest interest and concern to them.